mhcg/azfunc-jira-worklog-to-people/README.md

 Designed to be used with Jira Automation Rules, triggered on Worklog Create.
 Use the Azure Function URL with the query parameters along the following lines.

+The Zoho People API AuthToken needs to be stored in the environment variable ZOHO_PEOPLE_API_AUTHTOKEN.

 _Replace **JOBID** with your own._

 _Don't forget the urlEncode if using different Smart Values._